 The holy or the broken Hallelujah

-Applying a carnal context to something we hold as sacred, the lyricist suggests that after a while – after the initial thrill is gone – passion has slipped away and no one can distinguish whether it is genuine (holy) or counterfeit (broken – taking the name in vain).
-These words meant to convey a secular meaning actually expose a real spiritual problem: we can get to the point where our worship and praise become routine.
-“Hallelujah” or “Thank You Jesus” or whatever, they just become words we know we are supposed to say.
-Showing up on Sabbath, reading the portions, praying, passing up the pork, and other things are primarily something we are supposed to do.
+Applying a carnal context to something we hold as sacred, the lyricist suggests that after a while – after the initial thrill is gone – passion has slipped away and no one can distinguish whether this cry of “Hallelujah” is genuine (he calls it “holy”) or counterfeit, an attempt at faking it (he calls it “broken” – taking the name in vain).
+These words that have been hijacked to convey a secular meaning actually expose a real spiritual problem: we can get to the point where our words of worship and praise become rote.
+“Hallelujah” or “Thank You Jesus” or even “Baruch Hashem” just become words we get used to saying.
+Showing up on Sabbath, reading the portions, praying, declining the pork, and other things are just something we are supposed to do.
 We – OK, I – need to return to the passion of that first love, when all of this was new and exciting.